Committees, Task forces, and Teams

-Committees.
-Committees help to further the objectives of the
+Committees help to further the objectives of the Association, and

-Association, and provide members with an opportunity to share their
+provide members with an opportunity to share their expertise and

-expertise and actively participate in the essential work of CLA.
+actively participate in the essential work of CLA.
+Committees are

-Executive Council to provide expert advice on topics of strategic
+established by Executive Council to provide expert advice on topics of

-professional interest to the Association.
-Advisory Committees may be
+strategic professional interest to the Association.
+Advisory Committees

 CLA has established the following Advisory Committees: